War of the Romantics: The conservatives

 Clara Schumann, Joseph Joachim and Johannes Brahms were early key members of a conservative group of musicians.
 This core of supporters maintained the artistic legacy of Robert Schumann, Clara's husband, who had died in 1856.

-While Robert Schumann had been a progressive critic and editor of the influential music periodical Neue Zeitschrift für Musik, which he had founded in 1834, he was never a true admirer of Liszt.
 Initially, Schumann maintained artistically fruitful friendships and cordial correspondence with the emerging vanguard of radical romantics — Liszt in particular — as well as with musical conservatives such as Mendelssohn and Gade.
 He praised Liszt's piano playing in Neue Zeitschrift and reviewed his Leipzig concerts in 1840 favorably.
 However, as Lisztomania swept through Europe after 1842, both he and Clara believed that Liszt had become self-deluded.
 After Schumann sold the Neue Zeitschrift to Franz Brendel in 1845, it became an enthusiastic supporter of Liszt and his circle.
 It also openly diminished Mendelssohn and other conservative composers.
 Though the final break between Liszt and the Schumanns would not come until 1848, the editorial turn that Neue Zeitschrift had taken would color their relations for the rest of their lives.
 While Liszt remained cordial and at times generous on a professional level toward the Schumanns, they became openly hostile to him.

 Clara Schumann had long been the more conservative aesthete in the Schumann marriage.
 She perceived the editorial change in Neue Zeitschrift as a slight against her husband's legacy.
 The young Brahms, who had been very close to the Schumanns during Robert's decline, also took up the cause.
 Joachim, who was a friend of both Clara and Brahms, joined them in his opposition to Liszt and the New German School.
 A child prodigy, Joachim at 17 had become professor of violin at the Leipzig Conservatory, where he forged close ties with Mendelssohn, the Schumanns and Ferdinand David.
 Two years later, he became concertmaster of the Weimar Court Orchestra under Liszt's direction.
 His three years in Weimar left him with poor impressions of Liszt's conducting and compositions.
 His opinion of Liszt's music and that of the rest of the New German School was reinforced by his correspondence with Brahms and Clara.

 Brahms's personal experience with Liszt had been limited to a single visit to Weimar in 1853, when he presented some of his compositions to a group that included Liszt, Peter Cornelius and Joachim Raff.
 After Liszt played some of Brahms's work, he performed his own B-minor Piano Sonata.
 Brahms was impressed neither with Liszt's music nor with that of most of the rest of the New German School.
 The exception was Wagner.

 The critic Eduard Hanslick was very influential on the conservatives' behalf, as his view of music as "form moving in sound" meshed with their own.
 Associated with them at one time or another were Heinrich von Herzogenberg, Friedrich Gernsheim, Robert Fuchs, and Karl Goldmark, among others.